omidarmat/onLearn/c-image-processing.md

 #### Object segmentation and labeling

 The task of segmentation and labeling within a scene is a prerequisite for things like object recognition and classification systems.
 Once the relevant objects have been segmented and labeled, their relevant features can be extracted and used to classify, compare, cluster or recognize the object in question.

+## Some terminology

+### Image topology

+Image topology involves investigation of fundamental image properties using morphological operators.

+### Neighborhood

+Neighborhood refers to the pixels surrounding a given pixel.
+This is an important terminology since other terms will be defined based on this term.

+### Adjacency

+Two pixels `p` and `q` are 4-adjacent if they are 4-neighbors of each other and they are 8-adjacent if they are 8-neighbors of each other.

+### Paths

+A 4-path between two pixels `p` and `q` is a sequence of pixels starting with `p` and ending with `q` such that each pixel in the sequence is 4-adjacent to its predecessor in the sequence.

+### Components

+A component is a set of pixels connected to each otherx

+### Connectivity

+Connectivity is the existence of a path between two pixels.

+## Overview of machine vision systems

+This is an overview of a knowledge-based machine vision system:

 # Image processing in C